 On Tuesday, September 25, West Fargo Public Schools will be hosting a special election to allow residents to vote on a $106.9 million bond referendum.
-The seven projects included in the bond package - a high school, a middle school, synthetic turf, security upgrades, elementary specialty classrooms, addition/renovation at Harwood Elementary School, and an addition/renovation at Horace Elementary School - address the challenges that the district and community continue to face related to student and staff safety, increasing enrollment, and equal opportunity measures.
-Over the next few weeks, WFPS will highlight each project in an article or advertisement in the West Fargo Pioneer.
+The seven projects included in the bond package a high school, a middle school, synthetic turf, security upgrades, elementary specialty classrooms, addition/renovation at Harwood Elementary School, and an addition/renovation at Horace Elementary School - address the challenges that the district and community continue to face related to student and staff safety, increasing enrollment, and equal opportunity measures.
+This is the last in a series of project highlights that have been included in the West Fargo Pioneer over the past few weeks.

 This is a paid endorsement letter to the editor.